dmitrysumaroka/flask-mongo-request-login/README.md

 Save the sessionId for later use in your headers.

+#Check to see if you can authenticate

 Use base64 encoding for the sessionId when passing it in your headers.
 Add that header to access anything that is `@login_required`.

-//Check to see if you can authenticate `headers={'Authorization': 'Basic ' + base64.b64encode(bytes('73333333334891274389012', 'utf-8')}
+`headers={'Authorization': 'Basic ' + base64.b64encode(bytes('73333333334891274389012', 'utf-8')}
 get("http://127.0.0.1:5000/write", headers=headers )`